-All contracts/arrangements/transactions entered into by the Company during the financial year with related parties were in the ordinary course of business and on 'arm's length' basis.
-All the related party transactions are placed before the Audit Committee for approval.
-An omnibus approval of the Audit Committee is obtained for the related party transactions which are repetitive in nature.
+All the transactions entered with Related Parties by the Company during the year under review were in the ordinary course of business and on 'arm's length' basis.
+All the transactions with related parties are placed before the Audit Committee and Board for approval.
+Prior omnibus approval of the Audit Committee and approval of the Board is obtained for the related party transactions which are repetitive in nature.
 The Audit Committee reviews all transactions entered into pursuant to the omnibus approval so granted on a quarterly basis.